 What Is an SSRI?

-Antidepressant Side Effects
+SSRI Antidepressant Side Effects

-Side effects from antidepressants may include:
+Common side effects from antidepressants may include:

 - Dry mouth